Data and Privacy on Ares Games

 It’s important to draw a distinction between logged and stored data.

-Debug logs are plain-text, accessible by any admin, to track and troubleshoot what happens on the game.
+Debug logs are plain-text, accessible by any admin to track and troubleshoot what happens on the game.
 Certain commands are not logged for privacy reasons: connect/create (due to passwords), mails, pages/pms, poses, oocs, channel chat, and others.

 Stored data (in the database) is for the purpose of game features.
 This enables things like the web portal play screen, channel recall, sharing scenes on the wiki, etc. All built-in commands limit stored data to people who should have access to it.
 Game admin do not have ready access to everything, not even headwiz.
 See “Who Can View Your Data” below for details.